sparkfun/SparkFun_Spectral_UV_Sensor_AS7331/docs/introduction.md

 icon: material/book-open-page-variant
 ---

 The SparkFun Spectral UV Sensor - AS7331 (Qwiic) and Mini Spectral UV Sensor - AS7331 (Qwiic) feature the AS7331 UV sensor from ams OSRAM<sup>&copy;</sup> which measures UV radiation on three channels: UVA (320-400nm), UVB (280-320nm), and UVC (200-280nm).
 Each channel on the AS7331 has an individual photodiode with built-in interference filters to ensure high sensitivity and accuracy across all three channels.
-The AS7331 communicates over I<sup>2</sup>C so naturally we put it on a standard (1"x1") and Mini (1"x0.5") Qwiic breakouts to integrate into our [Qwiic Connect System](https://www.sparkfun.com/qwiic).
+The AS7331 communicates over I<sup>2</sup>C so naturally we put it on Standard (1"x1") and Mini (1"x0.5") Qwiic breakouts to integrate into our [Qwiic Connect System](https://www.sparkfun.com/qwiic).

 <section class="grid cards col-2"markdown>